daveyrpt/nextjs-playground/README.md

 Learn the different ways to style your application in Next.js.

+1. Use Tailwind
+2. Use CSS Module (e.g. home.module.css)
+3. Use clsx to toggle between class

 ## Optimizations

 Learn how to optimize images, links, and fonts.